Experts in Tailor-Made

 How about that stomach bug?
 Will I get sick from the food?

-Just like any traveler from any region of the world risks when traveling to a new destination, your body may encounter a microbe which is unfamiliar and thus reacts to once.
+Just like any traveler from any region of the world risks when traveling to a new destination, your body may encounter a microbe that is unfamiliar and thus reacts to once.
 Therefore, there is always a chance.
 To counter this, it is recommended to get Loperamide / Imodium before you travel.

 Food in South America is actually as safe as it is at home.
 And like at home, even after you clean and rinse the ingredients before cooking, there are still some bacteria remaining.
 Therefore the main difference is that your stomach is familiar with the bacteria at home, and therefore does not react.